NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 ### How many Jupiter distance sol radi is a day?

-It takes a day for the 'now'  spacetime cone manifold to reach a 4D spaceime diameter of 31.7 jupiter-sol radi.
+It takes a day for the 'now'  spacetime cone manifold to reach a 4D spacetime diameter of 31.7 jupiter-sol radi.

 ```
 You have: day